-The Behavioral Disabilities Program provides support for academic progress while enabling students to obtain strategies to improve social and emotional skills.
-Students are able to access a wide variety of services including participation in individual and small group counseling, social decision-making and anger management groups.
+The Emotional Regulation Impairment Program provides support for academic progress while enabling students to obtain strategies to improve social and emotional skills.
+Students are able to access a wide variety of services including participation in individual and small group counseling, social decision-making, and anger management groups.
 Crisis intervention team members and behavioral assistants provide support and assistance to staff and students.
 School-wide behavior support systems ensure that Behavior Intervention Plans (BIPs) are implemented through all school and community settings.

-The Cognitive Severe Program provides intense therapy and classroom support for students with the most severe medical, cognitive, and physical needs.
+The Severe Intellectual Disability Program provides intense therapies and classroom support for students with the most severe medical, cognitive, and physical needs.
 A collaborative approach is used with classroom staff and therapists working together to provide a stimulating and supportive environment for those students with significant developmental delays.
 The goal is to keep the students actively engaged throughout the school day using a wide array of sensory experiences and integrated techniques and strategies.

 Career Readiness Programs

 A variety of career readiness opportunities are available to students based on interest and ability level.
-The programs allow students to sample different careers while developing job skills that can lead to future employment.
-Students learn responsibility and the value of work ethic.
-They develop functional skills, which will assist them as they prepare for graduation and entry into supported employment or the competitive job market.
+These programs allow students to sample different careers while developing job skills that can lead to future employment and community involvement.
+MHS students develop functional skills which will assist them as they prepare for graduation and entry into a supported employment environment or the competitive job market.

-The Computers and Technology Program gives an introduction to various software applications.
-Students can be introduced to a wide array of software applications where they will learn about in the word processing, spreadsheets, databases and creating presentations.
+The Computers and Graphic Arts Program gives an introduction to various software applications and tech devices.
+Students work with projects and applications that help them to develop skills related to word processing, creating spreadsheets and databases,creating presentations, and creating projects using graphic art design.
 Students may learn about desktop publishing, basic programming, and multimedia design.
-Students are involved in creating the school newspaper, publishing the annual yearbook and producing films and video projects.
+Students are also involved in creating the school newspaper, publishing the annual yearbook, and producing films and video projects.

 Food Services Program

 The Food Services Program functions as a fully operational industrial-grade kitchen.
-Students in this program learn everything from the basics such as the safe handling of food and OSHA kitchen safety regulations, to how to operate and clan commercial-grade kitchen equipment such as dishwashers, convection ovens, ranges, steamers, and hi-volume bakery-grade mixers.
-Students operate the Hard Hat Café, which serves students and staff daily at Mercer High School.
-Students will also learn the practicalities of leftovers, and logistics of high-volume food production in which they plan and prepare buffets, sit down meals, fast food service, as well as manage complete responsibility for preparing a monthly birthday party for students and staff.
-They also make snacks for Board of Education meetings and special district events throughout the school year, which are well-received!
-The staff of the Food Service Program is proud to announce that they are branching out to include recipes for today’s trendy foods as well as promoting diversity by preparing ethnic foods from around the globe.
+Students in this program learn about the safe handling of food and OSHA kitchen safety regulations, how to operate and clean commercial-grade kitchen equipment, and how to make meals for large and small groups.
+Students also learn the practicalities of leftovers and the logistics of high-volume food production in which they plan and prepare buffets, sit down meals, and fast food service.
+The students also prepare and provide refreshments for our Board of Education meetings and special district events throughout the school year.

-The Office Skills Program is designed to develop awareness of multiple professions and career choices that require skills in computer basics and keyboarding, word processing, clerical skills, business communications and day-to-day office procedures.
+The Office Skills and Career Center Program is designed to help MHS students develop an awareness of multiple professions and career choices that require skills in computer basics and keyboarding, word processing, clerical skills, business communications, and day-to-day office procedures.